High-speed rail in Russia: Service development

 Since June 1963 the Moscow–Leningrad line (ca. 650 kilometers) was serviced by a day train (Avrora) that offered a 5 hr 27 min ride with speed peaking at 160 km/h; faster speeds were not possible with heavy steel carriages and existing bogies.

 Development of the higher speed passenger railway service in Soviet Russia started in 1965.
 First, the track and safety infrastructure was upgraded, then in 1972–1975 new aluminum cars with pneumatic suspension bogies, RT-200 (Russkaya Troyka), were designed by TVZ in Kalinin, Russia.
 These cars were originally supposed to be a hauled by experimental turbojet motor cars, but unfortunately this propulsion system was deemed unfeasible so the trainset was hauled by with the Czechoslovak locomotive ChS-2 and its later development ChS-200.
 At the time, the ChS was the fastest locomotive in the Eastern Bloc.
-Tests confirmed the trainset was capable of 220 km/h speed on the route, although in practise these speeds were not reached while in commercial service.
+Tests confirmed the trainset was capable of 220 km/h speed on the route, although in practice these speeds were not reached while in commercial service.

 By 1973 a completely new integrated trainset, the ER-200 EMU, was designed and assembled at RVR, in Riga.
 It was put into service on the Moscow–Leningrad line and with due troubleshooting done during 1979–1987 its maximum speed reached 200 km/h, allowing the journey to be shortened by one hour, to 4 hrs 20 mins.
-Since early 1990-ties its ageing parts required extensive repairs, yet still it remained in service until 2009.
+Since the early 1990s its ageing parts have required extensive repairs, yet still it remained in service until 2009.

 Further development of RT-200, Nevsky Express train of TVZ pulled by Czech ChS-200 locomotive, entered into commercial service in 2001, connecting two major cities in 4 hrs 10 mins at 200 km/h.
-It was planned for retirement, but instead was renovated, provided with newer EP-20 locomotive of Transmashkholding and remains in service as the lower-cost alternative to Sapsan.
+It was planned for retirement, but instead was renovated, provided with newer EP-20 locomotive of Transmashholding and remains in service as the lower-cost alternative to Sapsan.

-Once an attempt to build a fully domestic high-speed (250 km/h) integrated trainset (Sokol) made in 1993–2004 had proven a failure, the government signed an agreement with the German Siemens to supply Velaro trainsets, adopted to the Russian railway environment.
-EVS1 Sapsan entered into service in 2009 and by 2024 fifteen pairs of high-speed day ensured high-speed railway link between St. Petersburg and Moscow.
+After an attempt to build a fully domestic high-speed (250 km/h) integrated trainset (Sokol) in 1993–2004 had proven a failure, the government signed an agreement with the German Siemens to supply Velaro trainsets, adapted to the Russian railway environment.
+EVS1 Sapsan entered into service in 2009 and by 2024 fifteen Velaro sets were in service between Moscow and St. Petersburg, forming the high speed Sapsan service.

-However, extensive use of the railway infrastructure for high-speed use required shifting of all freight trains to longer alternative tracking, and many local commuters in St. Petersburg, Moscow and Tver areas to be canceled or change schedule.
-Thus a project to build a new railway dedicated to high-speed passenger service was revived and by 2024 the construction is underway.
+However, due to the extensive timetable of the Sapsan service, freight services had to be moved to longer alternate routes, and many local commuter services in the St. Petersburg, Moscow and Tver areas had to be canceled or have schedule changes to accommodate the Sapsan service.
+Thus a project to build a new dedicated high speed rail line was revived and as of 2024, construction is underway.